VrsajkovIvan33/e2-soft-2016/NumSumBlackBackground/README.md

 - `BlackSumRegionsFixated.py`
 - `Heatmaps.py`

 The training of the neural network is done in the `NetworkTrain.py` file.
 There are four neural network models included, each using a different amount of samples from the MNIST data set for the training.
+The `model10000.h5` is used for the prediction in each file, and the final results are based on its usage.

 ## BlackSumRegions
 Using regions, try to determine the area where the numbers are located in the image.
 Then pass through the area with a sliding block (window) and find the best match using the predictions of the neural network.